Left Hand Drive vs Right Hand Drive: The Reasons behind the Differences

 Some facts about Left Hand Drive vs Right Hand Drive

-- Approximately 35% of the world population drives on the left.
-The countries that follow the left hand drive rule are mostly old British colonies.
-It will be a tad shocking for anyone when they visit a country like England, Bangladesh, or Japan from one of the 75% of the countries that adhere to the right hand drive
+- Approximately 35% of the world’s population drives on the left.
+The countries that follow the left-hand drive rule are mostly old British colonies.
+It will be a tad shocking for anyone when they visit a country like England, Bangladesh, or Japan from one of the 75% of the countries that adhere to the right hand driving

 - According to one study, the incidence of accidents in countries with lower left-hand driving laws is lower than that of the right-hand drive countries.

-- In Africa, Mozambique – the former Portuguese colony – still retains the driving tradition on the left, although Portugal has shifted to the right hand drive in the 1920s.
-The reason is that all the bordering countries is a former British colony and is influenced by the British style of driving.
+- In Africa, Mozambique – the former Portuguese colony – still retains the driving tradition on the left, although Portugal shifted to the right-hand drive in the 1920s.
+The reason is that all the bordering countries are former British colonies and are influenced by the British style of driving.

 - Another country in Oceania, Samoa, has also enacted a new law to adapt the South Pacific nations to the left-hand drive to adapt to other East African Community (EAC) countries.

-- For some African countries, Kenya for more specific, left-hand drive vehicles are not allowed except in cases of diplomats from left-hand drive car countries and they want to bring their car.
-In addition, vehicles with left hand drive used in mining and construction are allowed to circulate.
+- For some African countries, Kenya more specifically, left-hand drive vehicles are not allowed except in cases of diplomats from left-hand drive car countries who want to bring their car.
+In addition, vehicles with left-hand drive used in mining and construction are allowed to circulate.

 Left Hand Drive vs Right Hand Drive, which one comes first?